 Russian diamonds meet an ethical standard that goes well beyond conflict free.
 Russia’s diamond mines, in addition to being free from civil war and violence, provide well-paying jobs to tens of thousands of people.
 The average wage at a Russian diamond mine is more than twice the average Russian salary.
 Workers receive affordable housing, health care, and pensions.
 Because many employees move to the area from other parts of Russia, each employee receives a free domestic plane flight every two years.

-However, Russia’s diamond industry is independently audited by PricewaterhouseCoopers and is striving to enhance its international reputation.
+However, Russia’s diamond industry is striving to enhance its international reputation.
 Although there is still work to be done, we recommend Russian diamonds to customers seeking diamond sizes and shapes not available from Brilliant Earth’s other countries of origin.
-Finally, like all Brilliant Earth diamonds, our Russian diamonds fall within a select group of diamonds that are traceable to their source, giving you peace of mind that your diamond is beyond conflict free.
+Finally, like all Brilliant Earth diamonds, our Russian diamonds fall within a select group of diamonds that are traceable to their source.

 Â Diamonds are the birthstone for the month of April, meaning that April-born ladies have an extra reason to ask for gifts of sparkling...
 Read More

 The Trump administration is considering an executive order that could make it easier for violent militias in the Democratic Republic of Congo (DRC)...
 Read More